Help your child achieve a healthy balance in their online and offline activities.

 - Parental controls are software tools that allow you to monitor and limit what your child sees and does online.
 But be honest and open with your children about why and how you want to use these technologies.

 - There are also apps and software to measure online time as well as set time limits on device use or internet access.

-- Find out more information about parental controls in taming the technology.
+- Find out more information in parental controls.

 Set boundaries for digital device use in your home

 Device-free zones and times can help you manage screen time.
 For example, your family plan could include rules like this:

 - no devices in the bedroom for younger children

 - all screens off in bedrooms after a certain time for older children

 - all screens off at least one hour before planned bedtime

 - all family members switch off at dinner time